scipy-conference/scipy_proceedings/papers/mark_wickert_250/mwickert_250.rst

 have a 2 Hz rate.
 The scope then measures the time difference between the input (scope channel C2) and output (scope channel C1) waveforms.
 The resulting plot is shown in Figure :ref:`CBlatency`.
 We see that PyAudio and and the PC audio subsystem introduces about 70.7ms of latency.
+A hybrid iMic ADC and builtin DAC results in 138 ms on macOS.
+Moving to Win 10 latency increases to 142 ms, using default USB drivers.

 .. figure:: 48kHz_latency.pdf
    :scale: 50%